Chime Credit Builder Visa Credit Card Agreement

 - YOUR BILLING RIGHTS

-* Additionally, if you use an ATM outside the MoneyPass, Allpoint, or Visa Plus Alliance networks for any transaction, including a Cash Advance or balance inquiry, you may be charged a fee by the ATM operator even if you do not complete a transaction.
+* If you use an ATM that is not a MoneyPass ATM in a 7-Eleven, Inc. location, an Allpoint ATM, or a Visa Plus Alliance ATM for any transaction, including a Cash Advance or balance inquiry, you may be charged a fee by the ATM operator even if you do not complete a transaction.
 This ATM fee is a third-party fee amount assessed by the individual ATM operator only and is not assessed by us.
 This ATM fee amount will be charged to your Credit Account.
-As of August 13, 2021, transactions at MoneyPass ATMs not in a 7-Eleven, Inc. location will be considered out-of-network and subject to the fee(s) as described above.
+Transactions at MoneyPass ATMs not in a 7-Eleven, Inc. location are out-of-network and subject to the fee(s) as described above.

 Information on your rights to dispute transactions and how to exercise those rights is provided in this Cardholder Agreement.